 Bear in mind that styles are flexible, and some publishers will have their own way of doing things.
 Pick one style for your writing and be consistent with your use of it.
 If your publisher wants to do something else it will be easier for them to do a search-and-replace to make their changes.

-- Grammar Girl: Single quotation marks versus double quotation marks
+Single quotation marks versus double quotation marks at Grammar Girl

-- Chicago Manual of Style Online: Periods and commas in relation to closing quotation marks
+Periods and commas in relation to closing quotation marks at the Chicago Manual of Style Online

-- Grammar Girl: Why are British and American English different?
+Why are British and American English different? at Grammar Girl